-Equity research is about extracting clarity from complexity.
-Analysts work across massive volumes of unstructured information, such as regulatory filings, transcripts, investor presentations, internal models, and call notes.
+Equity research is about pulling value from volumes of unstructured information.
 The challenge isn’t just finding what matters, but turning it into structured, defensible insight that stands up to internal and client scrutiny.

-Hebbia is built for this.
-Matrix lets analysts upload (or pull from integrated sources like S&P, CapIQ, PitchBook, SEC filings, and more) aggregating thousands of documents, models, transcripts, CRM exports, and memos into a single workspace.
-Analysts run spreadsheet-style queries and get structured, citation-linked outputs ready to plug into models, drafts, and decks.
+Fortunately, Hebbia is purpose-built for the intricacies of finance.
+Matrix—Hebbia’s flagship product— lets you upload thousands of documents, models, transcripts, CRM exports, and memos into a single workspace.
+You can also pull from integrated sources like S&P, CapIQ, PitchBook, SEC filings, and more.
+The result is structured, citation-linked outputs ready to plug into models, drafts, and decks.

-Here are the top five ways leading equity research teams like XYZ are using Hebbia today:
+Here are five ways equity research teams are using Hebbia today:

 1. Ramping or Expanding Coverage